 But then it happened. “whoa … he tore up the towel …” and then “Hey maybe the Terrible Towel curse will come in to play.”
 Jeremy Hill picked up a Terrible Towel that had been tossed from the stands – choreographed? – what Steelers fan would toss their towel away?
 Hill failed in his attempt to rip the Towel but then threw it on the ground to desecrate it.
 I just hope someone had the presence of mind to retrieve that towel.

 The Steelers got another field goal.
 Then a second momentum impacting event occurred.
 Another short kickoff and the Bengals speedy Alex Erickson is racing down the sideline with just the kicker to beat.
 Chris Boswell was just able to grab his foot causing him to trip up and the defense aided by a pass defensed by Artie Burns held them to a field goal.
 Instead of being down 6-24; it was 6-20.

-With 2:46 left in the game, Ben got the ball back and drove the team down the field for another Boswell field goal.
+With 2:46 left in the half, Ben got the ball back and drove the team down the field for another Boswell field goal.
 A lot of moans about no touchdown especially since an end zone catch by Antonio Brown had been nullified by Le’Veon Bell’s chop block on the previous drive.
-Yet, 3 points were 3 points and the Steelers were due to get the ball to open the second half.
+Yet, three points were three points and the Steelers were due to get the ball to open the second half.